Margaret Weis: Personal life

 Weis met her future husband in high school, married after college, and had two children.
-The mentality of a professional writer stressed those relationships.
+The mentality of a professional writer strained those relationships.
 After publication of her first book and ten years of marriage, they divorced due to that stress and to different personalities.

-In 1983, she moved to the classic resort city of Lake Geneva, Wisconsin to work for TSR, living in a house converted from a barn.
-She said she always avoided reading fantasy books since Tolkien to avoid influencing her work, but favored the classics like Charles Dickens, Jane Austen, and Sherlock Holmes in any spare time.
+In 1983, she moved to the resort city of Lake Geneva, Wisconsin, to work for TSR, living in a house converted from a barn.
+She said she always avoided reading fantasy books since Tolkien to avoid influencing her work, but favored classics like Charles Dickens, Jane Austen, and Sherlock Holmes in any spare time.
 She often played games at her co-owned store, Game Guild.
 She cooked for relaxation, and collected cookbooks in her travels, such as recipes of drinks from Dickens books.

 In 1993, Weis was diagnosed with breast cancer and underwent successful chemotherapy.
 She stayed busy writing The Seventh Gate during treatment.

 In 1996, Weis married writer/game designer Don Perrin; the two later divorced.